 Sometimes it is not obvious how guilt and shame might be contributing to personal and emotional struggles or discord in your life.
 Constantly feeling guilty about the past and being stuck in your guilt and shame can contribute to the following: lowered self-esteem, depression, anxiety, and unhealthy use of drugs.
 Sometimes shame can create irrational thoughts or beliefs that contribute to our anger.

 Consider the following:

-Shame can threaten your sense of self and results from a judgment, whether it be a personal judgment by yourself or another person(s), that directly attacks your personal being.
-Shame can lead to isolation that keeps us from love and connection to others.
-This isolation my breed anger.
+Shame can threaten your sense of self and results from a judgment, whether it be a personal judgment by yourself or another person(s), that directly attacks your being.
+Shame can lead to the isolation that keeps us from love and connection to others.
+This isolation breed anger.

 Think back to a shameful experience in your past.
 What beliefs about yourself or others arose from that event?
 What beliefs do you still carry about it today?